-- Plan A: intended for first-time half marathoners, veterans recovering from injury or an extended layoff, runners with limited time to train, and runners that do better with more recovery time. - Plan B: intended for runners that have been regularly running 4+ days a week for several months, with a total weekly mileage consistently in the 15+ mile range.
-Plan B is better suited for runners that are comfortable with racing the half marathon distance and are just needing to fine tune or get back into race shape.
+- Plan A: Intended for walkers and beginning runners who would like to run-walk a 5k. - Plan B: Intended for walkers and beginning runners who would like to run a 5k. - Plan C: Intended for runners who have been regularly running 3 days a week for several months.
+Plan C is better suited to runners who are comfortable with the 5k distance, and just need to fine-tune or get back into race-shape.

-Be honest with yourself about where your running has been in the past few months before choosing a training plan.
-Choosing Plan B if you don't have the required base and aren't ready for that level of intensity can lead to injury.
-If in doubt which plan you should choose, pick Plan A.
+Be honest with yourself about what your current level of fitness is.
+Choosing Plan C when you aren't ready for that level of intensity can lead to injury.

-Weekly Group Runs:
+Weekly Coached Group Runs: